How To Uninstall Apps On Mac [Step-By-Step Guide]

 Launchpad doesn’t have specific limitations when deleting apps, but sometimes, deleted apps still appear in Launchpad even after deletion.

 Note: If the delete button doesn’t appear, it means the app wasn’t downloaded from the App Store or is required by the system.
-In this case, use one of the methods below.
+In this case, use a different method below.

 2. Completely uninstall apps on Mac with SpyHunter